In pairs: See Think Wonder for the pairs of images below.

 Application of skills: Investigate zonation along an environmental gradient using a transect sampling technique and a range of relevant abiotic measurements.
 Create kite diagrams to show distribution.

-2.5.3 Succession is the replacement of one community by another in an area over time due to
+2.5.3 Succession is the replacement of one community by another in an area over time due to changes in biotic and abiotic variables.

 Changes occur as one community changes the environmental conditions so another community can colonize the area and replace the first through competition.
 This process may continue for hundreds of years; pollen records in peat provide evidence of such changes.